-I love finding interesting textures in the world around me and sometimes walk around my town with a camera.
-I’ve found an abundance of grungy urban decay such as peeling paint, cracking walls, rusting metal, water and weather damage, pitted stone, lichen, gritty gravel and concrete.
-It’s amazing what’s out there if you look closely enough.
+I love finding interesting textures in my surroundings, so I sometimes go hunting with my camera.
+In my town, I’ve found an abundance of grungy urban decay.
+Peeling paint, cracking walls, rusting metal, water and weather damage, pitted stone, lichen, gritty gravel and concrete – it’s amazing what’s out there if you look closely enough.

-Here are close-up detail views of a small selection of the textures.
+Here are close-up detailed views of a selection of the textures.

-The textures are perfect for simulating the effects of age, wear and decay on your photos and graphics.
+The textures are perfect for simulating the effects of age, wear and decay in your photos and graphics.

 They are also perfect for use as grungy abstract backgrounds in your graphic design projects such as stationery and flyers.